Windimurra intrusion: Vanadium

 The Shepherd's Discordant Zone is host to a laterally extensive vanadiferous magnetite and ilmenite adcumulate and mesocumulate deposit, forming a resource in excess of 120 Mt grading 5% V2O5.
 The vanadium mineralisation is approximately 500 m thick and contains a basal 2m thick magnetite zone (containing >70% magnetite) and podiform, lenticular magnetite horizons above it, which is of principal economic interest.

 In addition a few oxide-rich layers in the upper zone of the intrusion are ilmenite rich, although these appear not to be economic.

+Windimurra Vanadium Mine

+The Windimurra Vanadium operation was initially formed as the Vanadium Australia Pty Ltd Joint Venture between PMA (49%) and Glencore (51%), with Glencore providing the offtake agreement and in turn support funding for the project.
+PMA being the original developer retained 49% ownership and was appointed as the projects manager to oversee the detailed design, construction and commissioning of the Vanadium Processing plant.
+Glencore transferred its interest in the project to Xstrata AG, and Glencore retained the rights to 100% of the product off take.

+While PMA was the junior company, PMA had retained the technical expertise to progress the project, so remained the Managing partner of the joint venture.

+After PMA attempted the first feasibility study in 1991, the project was not deemed economical at the time.
+Meanwhile its competing project in South Africa (Rhovan) was commissioned in 1991, as a magnetic concentrate producer.